 “I’m on the highway, but the cars aren’t moving.”

 The horns, the yelling, the wind.
 Winnie could see it in her head.
-She imagined her father leaning against his car as people sprinted past him, away from the city looming in the distance.
+She imagined her father leaning against his car as people sprinted past him.
 Crowded cars stretched endlessly down the highway, all in a mass exodus from Seattle.
 Others had crashed the barrier dividing the inbound and outbound highways.
-Cars had poured into the opposite lanes, but already those lanes were a bottlenecked mess.
+Cars had poured into the opposite lanes, creating another bottlenecked mess.

-Her father had gotten out of his car to find better reception, hoping he might reach to his family.
-He had yanked his tie off when it whipped in the wind.
+Her father had left his car to find better reception, hoping he might reach his family.
+He had yanked his tie off when it had whipped in the wind.
 His jacket lay on the road; he would never touch it again.

 “Listen, Eun-Yeong.
-I don’t know how long I’ll be on the phone, so listen.
+I don’t know how long I have, so listen.
 I love you.
 I love you very much.
 Never forget that.”